canjs/canjs/guides/getting-started-tutorial/app-state.md

 ![](../can/guides/images/7_application_state_routing/DefaultRouteExample_1.png)

-Note that, after we initialized our routes, updating the value of our Application State's restaurant property caused the route to update as well.
+Note that, after we initialized our routes, updating the value of our AppState's restaurant property caused the route to update as well.
 The value of the restaurant and menus properties were serialized and appended to the window.location.hash.

 Let's see what happens if we adjust the value of the hash.
-To monitor this change, we'll need to make a slight adjustment to our Application State object.
+To monitor this change, we'll need to make a slight adjustment to our AppState object.
 Modify the restaurant property as follows:

 ```
 restaurant: {